Gucci Mane

-Gucci Mane has released 14 studio albums and over 71 mixtapes throughout his career.
-In 2007, he founded his own label, 1017 Records.
-He has worked with artists such as the Weeknd, Drake, Lil Wayne, Chris Brown, Selena Gomez, Mariah Carey, Usher, Bruno Mars and Marilyn Manson.
-His mixtape releases and trap music has influenced Atlanta rappers like Young Thug, Migos, Rich Homie Quan, 21 Savage and Lil Yachty, and he has been called an "avatar of East Atlanta," and the most influential underground rapper of the 2000s.
+Gucci Mane has released sixteen studio albums and seventy-one mixtapes since embarking on his career in 2001.
+He founded the Atlantic Records-distributed label imprint 1017 Records in 2007, which has signed artists including Young Thug, Waka Flocka Flame, Chief Keef, and Pooh Shiesty, among others.
+Throughout his career, he has worked with artists spanning numerous genres, including the Weeknd, Drake, Lil Wayne, Chris Brown, Selena Gomez, Mariah Carey, Usher, Bruno Mars, and Marilyn Manson.
+His regional influence has earned him the titles of "[an] avatar of East Atlanta," and "the most influential underground rapper of the 2000s".
+He was nominated for a Grammy Award in 2020.